-This document is guidance to the Implementing Regulation.
+This document is a guidance for the Implementing Regulation.

 Part 2 - Definitions

 Acceptable in relation to risk: As defined in Article 2 sub 8 of the OSD.

 Blowout: An uncontrolled flow of well fluids and/or formation fluids from the wellbore to surface or into lower pressured subsurface zones (underground blowout).